Yashwanth15062004/Starve-free-Readers-Writers-Problem/README.md

 }
 ```
 ### Explaination
 In the above pseudocode, I have taken three semaphores In,mutex,wrt which are initialised to 1.
+Semaphores "mutex" and "wrt" have the same usage as in case of
-To remove the priority between the readers and writers, I have used an
-extra semaphore compared to the pseudocode expalined in the class.
-The main idea of using "In" semaphore is to remove the priority between readers and writers and
+pseudocode explained in class.
+But to remove the priority between the readers and writers, I have used an extra semaphore(In).
+The main idea of using "In" semaphore is
-control the starvation.
-In the pseudocode explained in the class we can observe that writers can't enter into the critical section when readers keep on comming , which
+to remove the priority between readers and writers and control the starvation.
+In the pseudocode explained in the class we can observe that writers can't enter into
-leads to starvation.
+the critical section when readers keep on comming , which leads to starvation.
 So to avoid starvation, I have used FCFS concept.
-Among the readers and writers those who comes first will enter into the ready queue and execute
-their respective codes.
+Among thereaders and writers those who
+comes first will enter into the ready queue and execute their respective codes.
 If readers comes after writer then readers need to wait untill writer leaves the C.S.
-If writer comes after readers then writer has to wait
-until all the readers leave the C.S i.e, when read_count=0 then last reader will signal writer using wrt semaphore.
+If writer comes after readers then writer has to wait until all the readers leave the C.S i.e, when read_count=0 then last reader will signal writer using wrt
+semaphore.

 ### Conclusion